The Practicality of Randomized Quantum Linear Systems Solvers: Introduction

 Coherent data access via block encoding models generally requires deep and complicated quantum circuits that will remain challenging to implement for near-term quantum computers, even if some degree of fault-tolerance is achieved.
 In an effort to bypass the challenge of constructing block encodings, a new class of randomized algorithms have been proposed in the context of quantum linear algebra.
 For this approach, the computational problem is reformulated such that a classical sampling procedure combined with a Hamiltonian simulation subroutine can be used to provide Monte Carlo estimates to the desired solution upon averaging over all estimates.
 It has been shown that a key advantage of this approach is that the circuit complexity of each individual sample can be reduced at the cost of increasing the total number of samples required to reach a certain precision.
 Prominent examples of randomized quantum algorithms include methods for Hamiltonian simulation~\cite{qdrift,Granet2024}, for statistical phase estimation~\cite{Wan:2021non}, and for computing more general matrix functions~\cite{Wang:2023els,Chakraborty:2023vtr,Wang:2025atx,Martyn:2024hwl}.

 In this work, we build on~\cite{Wan:2021non,Wang:2023els} and present an explicit randomized quantum algorithm for quantum linear algebra problems based on Fourier series approximations.
-We consider the task of estimating scalar properties of matrix functions $f(A)$ for an $N \times N$ Hermitian operator $A$, i.e., quantities of the form $\bra{\phi}f(A)\ket{\psi}$\footnote{We do not consider the problem of computing the required normalization factor in this work, see \cite{Wang:2023els} for a careful treatment of this topic}.
+We consider the task of estimating scalar properties of matrix functions $f(A)$ for an $N \times N$ Hermitian operator $A$, i.e., quantities of the form $\bra{\phi}f(A)\ket{\psi}$ (We do not consider the problem of computing the required normalization factor in this work, see \cite{Wang:2023els} for a careful treatment of this topic).
 We primarily focus on the quantum linear systems~(QLS) problem, that is $f(A) = A^{-1}$, but provide a brief overview of how to extend the methods that we present to arbitrary functions.
 The proposed method is summarized in \cref{fig:overview_fig} and preserves the key advantages of~\cite{Wan:2021non,Wang:2023els}: only a single ancilla qubit leading to a $\log(N) + 1$ qubit complexity for $N$-dimensional problems and tunable circuit and sampling complexities.

 We note that all previous work in the space of Fourier series based randomized QLS solvers provide only asymptotic complexities.
-While useful, it is unclear what the actual end-to-end resource requirements are.
-The problem of constructing the Fourier series is often left as an open question and hence its contribution to the final algorithmic complexities have not been thoroughly studied.
+While useful, it is unclear what the actual end-to-end resource requirements are (throughout, we use ``end-to-end'' to mean explicit in all resources associated with the matrix $A$: the Fourier-series construction, the sampling procedure, and the controlled time-evolution circuits, given state-preparation oracles for $\ket{\psi}$ and $\ket{\phi}$, whose implementation cost we treat as a separate, additive contribution to the per-sample gate complexity).
+The problem of constructing the Fourier series is often left as an open question in previous work and hence its contribution to the final algorithmic complexities have not been thoroughly studied.
 In this work, we accurately characterize the error made by approximating the inverse function by one possible choice for the Fourier series approximation proposed in recent work \cite{qrt24}.
 We also place upper bounds on the variance introduced as a result of sampling individual terms from this Fourier series.
 Thus, this allows us to compute end-to-end resource requirements for the full randomized algorithm including classical and quantum subroutines.
 We show that even for moderately sized problems, our analysis puts into question the practicality of such randomized schemes.